calvin-cs262-fall2022-teamA/Ruby-Project/Presentations/ElevatorPitch.md

 - Be A Ruby local charity
 - distribute food and clothing to low income communities
 ## Why
+- Basic website and no trailer inventory tracking -> increase organization
 - track trailer inventory like cups, to go boxes, and silverware
 - connect with volunteers to share event information and donation needs